July 26, 2004

-It rests solemnly under floodlights, the centerpiece of the Space Flight Gallery at the Air Force Museum in Dayton, Ohio.
-In 1971 it had journeyed to the moon and back on a 12-day flight, carrying its crew of three astronauts on a daring mission of exploration.
+It rests solemnly under floodlights, the centerpiece of the space gallery at the National Museum of the U.S. Air Force in Dayton, Ohio.
+In 1971 it journeyed to the moon and back on a 12-day flight, carrying its crew of three astronauts on a daring mission of exploration.

-One has to wonder, where are the Apollo 15 control panels?
+Where are the Apollo 15 control panels?

 Panel shell game

 Archived NASA documents reveal the long forgotten fate of the panels.
 The answer to the riddle is at once simple and startling – the Apollo 15 control panels are... well, they are in Apollo 16!

 A NASA permission slip for removing hardware from the flown spacecraft tells the tale.

 Dated December 11, 1973, more than two years after the Apollo 15 mission and about one and one-half years after Apollo 16 flew, the Apollo Spacecraft Hardware Utilization Request (ASHUR) calls for the removal of panels 1, 2, 3 (the main control panels), 7 (a panel to the commander's left), and 277 (a blank panel), as well as the Guidance and Navigation System Navigation Base (sextant), from Apollo 15.

 The Apollo 16 spacecraft interior viewed through the open hatch-way, as it was seen on display at the Marshall Space Flight Center in Huntsville, Alabama (today, it is displayed at the U.S. Space and Rocket Center).
 (Historic Space Systems)

 The reason for the removal of the artifacts is almost as surprising as the revelation itself.
 The control panels from Apollo 16 (designated CSM-113) had been removed, and replacements were needed to equip Apollo 16 for display at NASA's Marshall Space Flight Center in Alabama.